 Rachel Boynton is an award-winning producer and director, known for getting access to places no one has filmed before.
-Her films have won the IDA’s Best Feature Documentary Award, and have been nominated for an Independent Spirit Award and multiple News and Documentary Emmys, including Best Documentary.
+Her latest feature, Civil War (or, Who Do We Think We Are), launches in select theaters on September 17.
+Her previous films, Our Brand is Crisis and Big Men, have won the IDA’s Best Feature Documentary Award, and have been nominated for an Independent Spirit Award and multiple News and Documentary Emmys, including Best Documentary.
 Boynton’s work has screened at numerous festivals worldwide and aired on the BBC, ARTE, DR, VPRO, CPB, and PBS, among many others.
+(Photo by Justine Cooper.)

 In June 2019, Talkhouse Film contributor David Barker wrote me about Petra Costa’s new documentary, The Edge of Democracy, which he had edited and was about to debut on Netflix.
 The third feature by Brazilian director Petra Costa, whose work blends fiction and documentary, is an intimate, personal portrait of recent political history in Brazil, focusing on beloved former president Luiz Inácio Lula da Silva and his successor, Dilma Rousseff, the corruption scandal that brought them both down, and the country’s dangerous shift toward populism.
 Barker suggested that Rachel Boynton, the director of the acclaimed documentaries Big Men and Our Brand is Crisis (itself an up-close examination of South American politics), would be a perfect person to talk with Costa about her new film.
 Boynton and Costa had previously had some contact via email, but met for the first time when Costa was in New York City doing press for The Edge of Democracy.
 The following is a transcript of their conversation, which has been edited for clarity and concision. – N.D.